Today’s Church, locally and worldwide, seems to be much weaker than the Apostles’ church in the First- Century.

 Has trouble sharing time or money.

-Not everyone can be a general or admiral.
+And speaking numerically, not everyone can be a general or admiral.

 We each have our own gifting, as God Himself chooses to give.

 So it might be that some people who are critical with their pastor, are really just mad at God, but project their anger toward their pastor.

 If you are in a scripturally-correct church, then you need to help make the church proactive,

 though it might seem that the pastor will get most of the human credit.